imthegm/choo/README.md

 Currently planned replacement features include:

-- Origins replaced by Bloodlines; new Sci-Fi bloodlines replacing most of the default options from Origins.
+- Origins replaced by Species; new Sci-Fi species replacing most of the default options from Origins.

 - Classes replaced by Jobs; new Sci-Fi and Fantasy Jobs replacing most of the default options from Origins: Classes.